michael2012z/BitBible/markdown/KJV/files/Deut.md

 ## Deuteronomy 5

-1. And Moses called all Israel, and said unto them, Hear, O Israel, the statutes and judgments which I speak in your ears this day, that ye may learn them, and keep, and do them.keep…: Heb. keep to do them
+1. And Moses called all Israel, and said unto them, Hear, O Israel, the statutes and judgments which I speak in your ears this day, that ye may learn them, and keep, and do them.

 2. The Lord our God made a covenant with us in Horeb.